iKyzu/MantisBTModernDarkTheme/README.md

 ## About

-I wanted a modern & clean theme for MantisBT.
+I wanted a modern clean and dark theme for MantisBT.

 Based on https://github.com/Tagirijus/MantisBTDarkTheme

 Edited from https://github.com/polnetwork/MantisBTModernTheme

 ## Installation